greerinns/earthquakes-leaflet/README.md

 # earthquakes-leaflet
-This JavaScript file under logic js contains code through the html.index file to create an interactive map that displays earthquake data using Leaflet library.
+The JavaScript file under logic creates an interactive map that displays earthquake data using Leaflet library.
 The map is populated with markers representing earthquakes, and each marker provides information about the location, magnitude, and depth of the earthquake.

 ## Prerequisites
-- Leaflet library: Make sure you have included the Leaflet library in your HTML file before using this JavaScript code.
-Usage
 - Include the Leaflet library in your HTML file.
 - Add a <div> element with the id "map-id" where you want the map to be displayed in the html.
 - Include this JavaScript file in your HTML file using the <script> tag.